How to Become a Motorcycle Training Instructor (RiderCoach)

 - Be 18 years of age or older.

-- Have a valid driver's license with a motorcycle (CY) endorsement.
+- Have a valid driver's license with a motorcycle (CY) endorsement for a minimum of 1 year.

 - Have no more than six points on your driving record for moving violations during the 12 months before applying for approval as a RiderCoach.